robincornett/display-featured-image-genesis/readme.txt

 2. Set a Default Featured Image on the Appearance > Display Featured Image Settings page.

 == Upgrade Notice ==
-= 1.3.0 =
+= 1.4.0 =
-New feature: Set a Default Featured Image (1.2.0); show archive headlines/descriptions/excerpts with backstretch featured image (1.3.0)
+New feature: set a default image to be used sitewide!

 == Changelog ==

+= 1.4.0 =
+* all settings updated for bloat and moved to a new submenu page under Appearance
+* efficiency in descriptions, output, and variables

 = 1.3.0 =
 * optional taxonomy/author/CPT headline now shows over leader image